kun368/kun368/README.md

 ## 🥱About me

 - Name: CodeKun / Zachary
-- Site: Shanghai, China
+- Location: Shanghai, China
-- Bio
-   - Lifelong learners.
-   - Yearning for engineering culture.
+- Bio: Engineering, Beauty, and a Longing for the Infinite

 ## 📈Statistics